federicogiannini13/cPNN_extended/README.md

 # cPNN extended version
-This repository contains the code used for the experimentation shown in the paper.
+This repository contains the code for the experimentation.

 ## 1) Installation
 execute: